 Group Compliance achieves its objectives through a team of dedicated Compliance Officers in key business lines and support units, including the Group's overseas branches and subsidiaries.
-These Compliance Officers monitor and enforce compliance with the relevant laws, regulations, policies and procedures in their respective areas, and report to the Head of Group Compliance who provides them with independent support and guidance to perform their tasks.
+Overseas compliance officers carry out monitoring programmes in line with the relevant laws, regulations, policies and procedures in their respective countries, and report to the Head of Group Compliance who provides them with support and guidance to perform their tasks.